Chinese Dry Spices and Condiments

 Steamed Meat Powder Seasoning Package

 The steamed meat powder(粉蒸肉) dish is widely spread in China in the south of China (such as Sichuan, Chongqing, Hunan, Jiangxi, Hubei, Zhejiang, etc.).
-When cooking this dish, first fry the meat (usual use pork) and apply it.
+When cooking this dish, first fry the meat (usually use pork) and apply it.
 Seasoned steamed meat, then steamed in a Chinese Steamer.
 Click here to buy Sichuan Steamed meat powder seasoning package from Amazon.

 Chinese Spice Braising Packet（卤料包，鹵料包，lǔ liào bāo）